brimdata/zui/apps/zui/CODE.md

 This is text of the final Zed Query we will send to the backend.

 _Session Query_

 A session query is like an unnamed Query.
 Each session (tab) has exactly one SessionQuery associated with it.
 The SessionQuery has many EditorSnapshots associated with it.

+_Acitve Query_

+This refers to whatever query is currently being presented in the query session page.
+This can either be a query or a session query.

 _Store_